Mary of Hungary, Queen of Naples

 Mary of Hungary (c.
 1257 – 25 March 1323), of the Árpád dynasty, was Queen of Naples and Queen of Albania by marriage to King Charles II.
-She was a daughter of Stephen V of Hungary and his wife Elizabeth the Cuman.
-Mary served as regent in Provence in 1290–1294 and in Naples in 1295–96, 1296–98, and 1302, during the absences of her husband.
+She was the daughter of Stephen V of Hungary and Elizabeth the Cuman.
+Mary served as regent in Provence in 1290–1294 and in Naples in 1295–1296, 1296–1298, and 1302, during the absences of her husband.

 Early life

 Mary was the second of six children.
 Her sisters Elizabeth and Catherine both became Queen of Serbia.
 Another sister, Anna, married Andronikos II Palaiologos.
 Mary's only brother was Ladislaus IV of Hungary.

 Marriage

 Mary was 12 years old when she wed Charles II of Naples in Naples on 6 August 1270.
 The marriage was intended to be a double alliance between Naples and Hungary to support the intended conquest of Byzantium by Naples, but it did not serve its purpose as her brother in 1272 made an alliance with Byzantium as well.
 Maria accompanied Charles on his trips and spent 1278-82 in Provence with her consort.
 In 1284, she made her first political act: when Charles was taken captive by Aragon, she made the decision to free the Aragonese prisoner Beatrice of Hohenstaufen.